Minitest's Spec DSL

 A note on typing tests

-When adopting Sorbet in a codebase, don’t agonize over getting all tests to # typed: true
+When adopting Sorbet in a codebase, don’t agonize over getting all tests to # typed: true at first.

 Tests provide their own kind of confidence: simply running the tests confirms whether there are errors in the tests or not.
 In essence, most test files themselves have 100% test coverage, because by definition the tests run all the time.